-The rating Close Brothers utilises to measure the ESG performance of two of the Society's Fraternal Funds is the MSCI ESG score rating.
+The rating Close Brothers (now rebranded as TrinityBridge) utilises to measure the ESG performance of two of the Society's Fraternal Funds is the MSCI ESG score rating.
 It is designed to measure resilience to long term ESG risks and looks at the exposure to ESG risks and how well these risks are being managed.

-The following chart shows the MSCI ESG rating of the Higher Equity Fund where 97% of the Fund is rated as leader (AAA and AA) and average (A), compared to 91% last year.
+The following chart shows the MSCI ESG rating of the Higher Equity Fund where 97% of the Fund is rated as leader (AAA and AA) and average (A), maintaining the same rating as last year.

-Source: Close Brothers Asset Management
+Source: Close Brothers (now rebranded as TrinityBridge)